FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-08.md

 the load is guaranteed to be classified either as an upper bound or a lower bound for that goal.

+TODO note: the aim is to have enough trials to reach Goal Duration Sum.

 Due to the fact that the duration sum has a big impact on the overall search duration, and [RFC2544] prescribes wait intervals around trial traffic,